RedHatInsights/insights-java-client/README.md

 1. mTLS using certs managed by Red Hat Subscription Manager (RHSM)
 2. Bearer token authentication in OpenShift Container Platform (OCP)

+There are four modules within the project:

+* agent - A Java agent, supporting Java 8.
+Implementations need not depend on this
+* api - The core API (Java 8).
+All uses cases will need to depend on this
+* jboss-cert-helper - A standalone Go binary that is used to provide access to RHEL certs
+* runtime - A Java 11 module that provides an HTTP client and some top-level reports.
+Most implementations will depend on this.

 ## Building

 - Requires Java 11